 While recently below that as well, it is of note that it barely reached the next historic interim congestion in the 16.30 area prior to the current rebound (i.e. not nearing heavier support in the 16.00 and 15.70-.60 areas.)
-It is important to watch how it does after recently crossing back above that prominent historic 17.15-16.90 congestion and reacting back into it last week.
-Pushing back above it this morning creates a particularly critical near-term psychology, with next resistance back up into that 17.55-.50 range.
+It is important to watch how it does after recently crossing back above that prominent historic 17.15-16.90 congestion and reacting back into it for its Close last week.
+Pushing back above it early this week creates a particularly critical near-term psychology, with next resistance back up into that 17.55-.50 range it has already temporarily traded above once again this week.
+Next higher resistance reverts to that 18.00-17.80 area.